kovidgoyal/kitty/docs/file-transfer-protocol.rst

 provided <bypass_auth>`.

 There can be either send or receive sessions.
-In send sessions files are sent from from remote client to the terminal emulator and vice versa for receive sessions.
+In send sessions files are sent from remote client to the terminal emulator and vice versa for receive sessions.
 Every session basically consists of sending metadata for the files first and then sending the actual data.
 The session is a series of commands, every command carrying the session id (which should be a random unique-ish identifier, to avoid conflicts).
 The session is bi-directional with commands going both to and from the terminal emulator.
 Every command in a session also carries an ``action`` field that specifies what the command does.
 The remaining fields in the command are dependent on the nature of the command.

 Let's look at some simple examples of sessions to get a feel for the protocol.